JonPSmith/AuthPermissions.AspNetCore/docs/setup/startup.md

 The other method is the `RegisterFindUserInfoService<TLookup>`, which allows you to provide class which implements the `IFindUserInfoService` interface.
 Your class is registered to the service provider and is used by the Bulk Load (setup or admin services) to obtain the UserId of a authentication provider user via either the user's Email address, or their UserName.

-See the [Bulk Load services](!!!!) documentation for information on format of the data needed for Bulk Loading.
+See the [Bulk Load admin services](!!!!) documentation for information on format of the data needed for Bulk Loading.

 ### User Admin